 In just 2 days 20+ people contacted me and I invited them to my house.
 What a wonderful evening we had!
 Some of these wonderful people are still PBNSG members today.
 Each person attended felt just like me.
 Alone but hopeful.
 I did this the following month and another 20 people attended.
 I thought we must start a Whole Food Plant Based support group to help others.
 I contacted all of the current Chiefs of Cardiology in our area.
 I asked them to give me 3 names of cardiologists' that may be interested in educating our community on the benefits of Whole Food/Plant-Based Nutrition.
 They gave me 3 names.
 Dr. Joel Kahn was the only one that was repeated by all 3.
 I called him and we met.
 It was like at first site.
 That day Dr. Kahn agreed to assist me on this journey!

 In February of 2014, we held our first PBN Support Group meeting.
 I thought that 20-40 people would be a great showing.
 123 people attended!
 23 people signed up as volunteers.
 The meeting was held at Beaumont Hospital in Royal Oak, Michigan.
 On March 24th, we held our second meeting.
 I thought there would be a significant drop off of participants, but I was wrong!
 We again had over 110 people attend.
 What was interesting is that of the 110 people, 44 of them were new faces.
 This means that we now had over 220 people in our support group and 40 volunteers.
-In both April and May we continued to grow and today we have over 5,100 members and over 70 volunteers!
-We also needed a larger auditorium, so we alternated between two Birmingham High School auditoriums, and we built a web page (www.pbnsg.org).
-We currently have a presence on Facebook , Instagram, Pinterest and Twitter.
+In both April and May we continued to grow and today, in 2018, we have over 5,700 members and over 70 volunteers!

 We have started various outreach programs.
 One of them is our Medical Course curriculum, which we have just presented to Wayne State University Medical School.
 The authors were 1st and 2nd year medical students from Wayne State, Eastern Michigan, Oakland University, Michigan State Universities and the University of Michigan medical schools.
 The information is available.
 Please contact me directly if interested.